I’m often asked about mistakes that I’ve made when using a Memory Palace Network for language learning.

 So, build your Memory Palaces, pick up your dictionary and get to it.

-If you need help, I’ve got a video course that will make your mind truly Magnetic.
-You can find it here:
+If you need help, I’ve got a bundle of memory courses that will make your mind truly Magnetic.
+You can find them in the Magnetic Memory Method Masterclass.